Email FacebookTwitterMenu burgerClose thin

 social security spousal benefits

-There are a couple specific details that can alter the amount of your spousal benefit.
-One to keep in mind is that there is a maximum that one family can receive from Social Security.
-So, if another member of the family like a child or another spouse is eligible for benefits, that could reduce the amount of your spousal benefit.
+There are a couple of specific details that can alter the amount of your spousal benefit.
+One thing to keep in mind is that there is a maximum that one family can receive from Social Security.
+So, if another member of the family, like a child or another spouse, is eligible for benefits, that could reduce the amount of your spousal benefit.

 Another has to do with when you were born.
-If you were born in 1953 or earlier, you are able to file for just your spousal benefits and then file to replace that benefit with your own benefit at a later date.
-This could be an attractive option if you want to start receiving a benefit, but you need to wait a few years for your own benefit to reach its maximum amount.
+If you were born in 1953 or earlier, you can file for just your spousal benefits and then file to replace that benefit with your benefit at a later date.
+This could be an attractive option if you want to start receiving a benefit, but you need to wait a few years for your benefit to reach its maximum amount.
 If you were born after 1953, you can’t file separately like this, so once you file, you’ve filed for everything.

 What If You Want to Retire Early?